-The Learning Centers assists students needing academic accommodations because of a documented physical or mental disability.
-Students needing such assistance must make application with the Learning Centers' Associate Director of Academic Accommodations once they are enrolled (phone - 972.825.4841; email - AcademicAccommodations@sagu.edu).
-Based on the disability documentation, the Associate Director will select academic accommodations for the faculty and students' use to maximize the learning experiences for students.
+The Southwestern Learning Centers, located in Davis Hall, exists primarily for the purpose of instructional assistance.
+It has been established by the University in harmony with its commitment to academic excellence.
+The Learning Centers is open to all students to facilitate their learning experiences.
+The Associate Director of the Learning Centers and Academic Accommodations assists students needing academic accommodations because of a documented physical or mental disability.
+Students needing such assistance must make application with the Learning Centers' Associate Director of Academic Accommodations once they are enrolled (phone - 972/825-4841; email - AcademicAccommodations@sagu.edu).
+Based on the disability, the Learning Centers' Associate Director of Academic Accommodations will select academic accommodations for the faculty and students' use to maximize the learning experiences for students.